-While at Bloomberg, Lacqua has interviewed high-profile figures such as French President Emmanuel Macron, former UK Prime Minister David Cameron, IMF Managing Director Christine Lagarde, World Bank President Jim Yong Kim, Bank of England Governor Mark Carney, Billionaire financier George Soros and ECB President Mario Draghi.
-She has also interviewed finance ministers from South Korea, Russia, France, Mexico, Italy and Greece, as well as moderating televised debates from the World Economic Forum in Davos and the European Economic Governance package.
+While at Bloomberg, Lacqua has interviewed high-profile figures including: French President Emmanuel Macron, ECB President Christine Lagarde, Bank of England Governor Andrew Bailey, JP Morgan CEO Jamie Dimon, Goldman Sachs CEO David Solomon, Microsoft co-founder Bill Gates as well as Billionaire financier George Soros and former ECB President Mario Draghi. .She has also interviewed finance ministers from South Korea, Russia, France, Mexico, Italy and Greece, as well as moderating televised debates from the World Economic Forum in Davos and the ECB Forum on Central Banking in Sintra.

-the Knight of the Order of the Star of Italy (Cavaliere dell’Ordine della Stella d’Italia).
+In 2018, Lacqua received the Knight of the Order of the Star of Italy (Cavaliere dell’Ordine della Stella d’Italia).
 The decoration, honoring Italians living abroad who promote national prestige and co-operation with the nation, was presented by the Italian Ambassador Raffaele Trombetta on behalf of the president of Italy.